flux-subsystem-argo/fsa-tutorials/docs/tutorials/terraform.md

 > ⏲️ Estimated time use: *12 minutes*.

-This is a tutorial to show how could we use **Flux Subsystem for Argo** to bring a Terraform manage feature from the Flux world to your **Argo CD** UI.
+This is a tutorial to show how could we use **Flux Subsystem for Argo** (FSA) to bring the Terraform management feature from **the Flux world** to your **Argo CD** UI.
 In order to do so, we need [Weave GitOps Terraform Controller](https://github.com/weaveworks/tf-controller) to help us reconcile our Terraform resources.

 ## What is Weave GitOps Terraform Controller?

-**Weave GitOps Terraform Controller** aka **Weave TF-controller** is a Kubernetes controller that allows you to GitOpsify Terraform resources without rewriting them to YAML files.
+**Weave GitOps Terraform Controller** aka **Weave TF-controller** is a Kubernetes controller that allows us to GitOpsify Terraform resources without rewriting them to YAML files.
 We can use Weave TF-controller in any GitOps environment managed by Flux or Argo CD.
-In case of this tutorial, We use FSA to help bring Weave TF-controller to Argo CD.
+In this tutorial, we use FSA to bring Weave TF-controller to Argo CD.

 ## Tools used in this tutorial